AbdullahAOT/Movies-Library/README.md

 ## Getting Started

-Just run the project and pray for it to work XD
+Just run the project

 ## Project Features

-Im shy to say that this is even a project so that i can mention it's features
+User can route between different pages, and in home page he/she will get adisplay for movies